VirtualVidhya/content-website/content/webdev/js/exercises/func-cumulative.md

 **NOTE:**

-Some questions may take more time to solve as it will take time for any beginner to build logic for approaching such programming problems so don’t get discouraged.
+Some questions may take more time to solve as it takes time for any beginner to build logic for approaching such programming problems so don’t get discouraged.

 ---